 Headed back over Kearsarge, back to the trail

 It was a slow hiking day because I knew there weren't too many miles to do.
 It was about 30 miles to Crabtree Meadows if I included the 7-ish miles back over Kearsarge Pass, and I sure wasn't doing that in one day, so that meant 2 easy days.
-I loved being able to slow down, and it convinced me to try and come back to the Sierra after my PCT hike was over to really appreciate it.
+I loved being able to slow down, and it just convinced me further to try and come back to the Sierra after my PCT hike was over to really appreciate it.

 Still had beautiful weather

 I had my final pass in the High Sierra the next day.
-It was time to climb Forester Pass, at which point I would be the highest I had ever been.
+It was time to climb Forester Pass, at which point I would be at the highest altitude I had ever been.
 It's also the highest point on the PCT, since Mount Whitney isn't actually on the PCT.

 One hell of a climb

-It was a tough climb, especially because being above 13000 feet really affected my breathing.
-I barely remember the climb, to be honest; I must have blocked the pain out of my memory.
+It was a tough climb, especially because being above 13,000 feet really affected my breathing.
+I barely remember the climb, to be honest — I must have blocked the pain out of my memory.
 I do recall the last quarter mile being very painful and vertical.

 All smiles at the highest point on the PCT